moov2/doberman/README.md

 ### File Saving

 Checks to see if a file can be saved to a directory, perfect for changing you got your file permissions working properly.
 If the file can be saved then the check is deemed a pass, if it can't be saved then the check is a failure.
 File saving is the only check that requires some additional code to get it to work.
-Using the Configuration object you can supply as many directories as you want to save to using the _AddDirectorySave_ method, as shown below.
+Using the Configuration object you can supply as many directories as you want to save to using the _CheckFileSave_ method, as shown below.

 #### MVC